networked-aframe/naf-janus-adapter/docs/janus-deployment.md

 It was the case for the janus upgrade from 0.9.x to 0.10.x (api_version 14 to 15).
 You may look at the [PR #61](https://github.com/mozilla/janus-plugin-sfu/pull/61) for some pointers how to do that if you want to contribute the next needed upgrade.

+Please note that janus-gateway master since 2022-02-11 changed to include the multistream changes ([PR-2211 multistream](https://github.com/meetecho/janus-gateway/pull/2211) was merged).
+The janus-plugin-sfu Rust code is currently working with the [janus-gateway 0.x branch](https://github.com/meetecho/janus-gateway/tree/0.x)

+There is an API change 15 to 16 in this commit https://github.com/meetecho/janus-gateway/commit/f9906da03e011d6ac457d49a3b5473c320b01e6e (release v0.11.6) that is not currently addressed in janus-plugin-rs and janus-plugin-sfu.
+You can use janus-gateway 0.x branch and revert this commit to come back to API 15, janus-plugin-sfu will work fine in this case.

 ## Automatic security upgrades with unattended-upgrades (optional)